112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 “Unless you bear with the faults of a friend you betray your own.”

 <div id="5"><em>5.
-“I'll never love the french.”
+“I’ll never love the french.”
 “I hate the French!”</em></div>

-You don't have to love the French.
-You don't have to hate them either.
+You don’t have to love the French.
+You don’t have to hate them either.
 You might try to understand them.

 The more important point is not to let your feeling blind you to the fact that